 The sphagnum peat moss should be damp and crumbly, never wet or soupy.
 If your sphagnum peat moss or coconut fiber is dry, add a small amount of water.
 When not in use, the lid of the toilet should be in the closed position, preventing the entry of insects and allowing proper ventilation.
-The peat moss must be regular sphagnum peat moss, no additives.
+The peat moss must be regular/organic sphagnum peat moss, no additives.
 DO NOT use MIRACLE-GRO peat moss.

-The primary concept of our composting toilet is the separation of liquids and solid wastes!!
+The primary concept of our composting toilet is the separation of liquids and solid wastes!
 Be sure to inform your guests as to the proper use of your head.
 This will allow proper composting action and assist your guests in feeling comfortable with a new piece of equipment.

 Seated usage is recommended.
-While seated the unit may be used with the trap door in the open or closed position.
-Male or female, the user's liquids and solids will be directed to the correct locations from this position.
+While seated, the unit may be used with the trap door in the open or closed position.
+Whether male or female, the user's liquids and solids will be directed to the correct locations from this position.
 With any bowel movement, the trap door must be open.
 Male stand-up usage is less acceptable as splatter may result.
 In the event that the unit is used in a standing position, the trapdoor must remain closed in order to prevent mingling of liquid and solid wastes.

 Toilet paper is typically placed in the toilet.
 Since paper products do not decompose as quickly as solid wastes, they will be visible long after the solid matter has broken down.
 Any type of toilet paper is acceptable; less substantial brands (such as marine or RV paper) will compost the quickest.

-After solid waste addition, the sphagnum peat moss or coconut fiber must be agitated 2-3 revolutions in order to mix the waste into the compost and promote the composting process.
+After solid waste addition, the sphagnum peat moss or coconut fiber must be agitated 2-3 revolutions slowly in order to mix the waste into the compost and promote the composting process.
 Contents of the solid waste container must be kept moist, not wet, and remain separated from the liquid waste.

 Vomiting and diarrhea, if not persistent, are unlikely to affect the head function.
 If increased wetness of the compost results, the situation may be corrected with the addition of a small amount of dry compost medium.